jdidion/atropos/README.md

 ## Planned enhancments

 * Implement an autodetect option for adapters similar to TrimGalore: read the first 1M reads, search for common adapters, and pick the one that appears most frequently.
+* Optional error correction for overlapping pairs (if there are mismatches, change the lower quality base to the higher quality base)

 ## Citations